Clustering

 The feature name ExtPos

-is used mainly when the external POS differs from the regular upos
+is mainly used when the external POS is different from the regular upos

 .